zacharysalloum/zacharysalloum.github.io/index.md

   <div class="stat"><div class="num">D-Stock</div><div class="label">Planing Hull</div></div>
 </div>

 This ongoing project is a part of the University of Michigan Electric Boat Team's current competition boat.
 Our team entered the 2026 PEP Workforce Development Competition - an electric boat race hosted by the American Society of Naval Engineers in Pourtsmouth, VA - in the crewed, planing hull division, which is a 5 mile circle-track race geared towards top-end speed.
-We are utilizing a D-Stock hull, which is light-weight and optimized for such events.
+We are utilizing a light-weight D-Stock hull, which is optimized for such events.
 I worked on the outboard motor sub-team, where we are creating a light-weight electric outboard motor with at least 40 continuous horsepower at an operating voltage under 55V per the competition rules.

 <div class="body-grid" markdown="1">